pactumjs/pactum/docs/consumer-testing.md

 Pactum allows you to add this interaction to the mock server before running a consumer test case.
 And also it automatically removes all interactions after the execution of a test case.

-Yoc can add an Pact Interaction by
+You can add a Pact Interaction by

 ```javascript
 const pactum = require('pactum');